sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 ### Citizen

+#### Automatic Enrollment and Delivery

 - Number of services that require users to submit, or print, PDFs should be reduced by half

+#### Self-Service

 - Centralized login for all ESDC services
 - Application processes should be simple and guided.
 Pages will scrollable instructions outlining details of the application process are a relic of the past.

+#### Service Centers and Outreach

+- Humans should focus on interacting with other humans through outreach.
+Repetitive processes should be handled through computation.

 - Pan-Canadian Trust Framework (TODO: How does this impact the citizen?)
 - Some services (TODO: which?) are accessible using services I am already familiar with (Ex: My Bank)

 ### Private Sector

+#### Any platform, any device, 3rd party integration

 - Small businesses should start to innovate using ESDC data sets published through the Open API Store

+#### Open Collaboration

+- Small businesses should start to innovate using ESDC data sets published through the Open API Store

 ### IITB-ESDC

+#### Modern Open Organization

 - IITB strictly controls 20% of it's funding for Internal IT Projects
 - IITB is involved in business discussions and decisions (TODO: Are we now?
 What body should we be apart of, and who should be a part of it?)